Please click on the relevant question to read more information

 - Break time support (targeted groups, buddy system and adult-led activities)

 - Social stories

-- Access to external agencies including counsellor
+- Access to external agencies including counsellor and therapists

 - Safe space for time out

 Physical disabilities, including medical conditions